monochandan/Text-CheckWorthy-Classification/README.md

 - Fine-tuning encoder, decoder state of the art LLM Model with [QLoRA](https://huggingface.co/docs/peft/main/en/developer_guides/quantization) also give performance compared to LoRA.

 With the rapid rise of online misinformation, it's increasingly important to prioritize which claims are worth fact-checking.
-Check-worthiness estimation tackles this by classifying whether a statement—like a tweet or debate quote—merits verification.
+Check-worthiness estimation tackles this by classifying whether a statement like a tweet or debate quote-merits verification.
 However, challenges such as subjectivity, data imbalance, and linguistic ambiguity make this task difficult.

 While recent benchmarks like CheckThat!
 Lab at CLEF 2024 have seen dominance from transformer-based and LLM-based models (e.g., RoBERTa, GPT-4, LLaMA2), these often demand high computational resources.
 This project explores whether ensemble-based traditional ML models, supported by resampling techniques, can remain competitive.
 We also experiment with [QLoRA](https://arxiv.org/abs/2305.14314) for memory-efficient fine-tuning of large models, offering a practical alternative to resource-heavy approaches.